-The following sample tests (1 to 4) are a reading comprehension of the final examination in each course.
-They should give you some ideas as to which course you will be taking.
+The following sample tests are a reading comprehension of the final examination in each module.
+They should give you some ideas as to which module you will be taking.

-- If you understand the sample test 2 with relative ease you will be ready to attend Intermediate Japanese 1.
+- If you understand the sample test 2 with relative ease you will be ready to attend Japanese 3.

-- If you understand the sample test 3 with relative ease you will be ready to attend Intermediate Japanese 2.
+- If you understand the sample test 3 with relative ease you will be ready to attend Japanese 4.

-At the end of a course, a student should be able to demonstrate
+At the end of a module, a student should be able to demonstrate

 Scope and syllabus